Vision-Force/Erbium-for-RRR/README.md

 # Erbium for RRR (Rocket Racing Reborn) - Rocket Racing

-**This is a modified version of [Erbium](https://github.com/plooshi/Erbium) by plooshi** **Modified by Vision Force in 2026** for Rocket Racing Reborn project, which is a preservation project for Fortnite 30.40 its Rocket Racing (internally DelMar) mode
+**This is a modified version of [Erbium](https://github.com/plooshi/Erbium).
+Erbium itself is by plooshi https://github.com/plooshi**
+**Modified by Shrezee https://github.com/shrezesUverse in 2026** for Rocket Racing Reborn project, which is a preservation project for
+Fortnite 30.40, its Rocket Racing (internally DelMar) mode

 Erbium is GPL-3.0.
 So is this as well.
 The licence text is unchanged in `LICENSE`, and this notice records the modification as GPL-3.0 section 5(a) requires